desiredState/dStf/README.md

 curl -L https://raw.githubusercontent.com/desiredState/dStf/master/wrapper.sh > /usr/local/bin/dstf && chmod +x /usr/local/bin/dstf
 ```

-#### Windows

-dStf will also work in Windows 10 and later if you've enabled the Windows Subsystem for Linux feature.
-The official guide can be [found here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-Once enabled, open PowerShell then type `bash` followed the same command as Linux/MacOS above.

 ## Prerequisites

 dStf expects your Terraform repo to be formatted like so: